di/mcmuc/README.md

 Any other client may now send an encrypted message to that client with the following command:

 	$ message key='cakey.p8c' <user-name>@<room-name> <message>

+## Documents
+Design doc, state diagram and sample conversation are in `/docs`